USD/JPY Exchange rate

-USD/JPY is the abbreviation for the U.S. dollar and Japanese yen (USD/JPY) cross.
-Trading the USD/JPY currency pair is also known as trading the "gopher".
-The USD/JPY tends to have a positive correlation with the USD/CHF and USD/CAD currency pairs because they all use the U.S. dollar as the base currency.
-Since much of the Eastern economy moves according to Japan, the Yen is quite sensitive to factors related to Asian stock exchanges.
-Because of the interest rate differential between this currency and other major currencies that preponderated for several years, it is also sensitive to any change affecting the so-called "Carry Trade".
+USD/JPY is the abbreviation for the U.S. dollar and Japanese yen cross.
+Trading this currency pair is known as the "gopher".
+The USD/JPY tends to have a positive correlation with the USD/CHF and USD/CAD, they all use the U.S. dollar as the base currency.
+The Yen is sensitive to factors related to Asian stock exchanges and due to the interest rate differential with other major currencies, it is also sensitive to any change affecting the so-called "Carry Trade".

-- Fixed Rate: from 1944 to 1971: Following World War II the Yen lost much of its prewar value.
-To stabilize the Japanese economy, the exchange rate of the yen was fixed at ¥360 per $1 as part of the Bretton Woods system that set an obligation for each country to adopt a monetary policy that maintained the exchange rate by tying its currency to gold.
+- Fixed Rate: (from 1944 to 1971) After World War II, the Yen lost its value.
+To stabilize, the exchange rate of it was fixed at ¥360 per $1 as part of the Bretton Woods system that set an obligation for each country to adopt a monetary policy that maintained the exchange rate by tying its currency to gold.

-- Free Float Rate: When the Bretton Woods system ended in 1971, the United States unilaterally terminated convertibility of the US dollar to gold.
+- Free Float Rate: When the Bretton Woods system ended in 1971, the USA terminated convertibility of the US dollar to gold.
 The JPY became undervalued and was allowed to float.
 Since then, the pair reached its highest price in January 1973 at 301.15¥/USD and its minimum in October 2011 at 72¥/USD.

 MOST INFLUENTIAL ORGANIZATIONS FOR USD/JPY

 The organizations that most impact the USD/JPY are the Federal Reserve of the United States and the Bank of Japan (BoJ).